Nettakrim/Souper-Secret-Settings/ResourcepackGuide/PackSetup.md

 ]
 ```

-namespace controls what namespace the list of shaders is referencing, and therefore what `<namespace>/shaders/post/<shader>` file to reference
+"namespace" controls what namespace the list of shaders is referencing, and therefore what `<namespace>/shaders/post/<shader>` file to reference

-if replace is true, then any shaders previously loaded into the namespace get cleared
+If replace is true, then any shaders previously loaded into the namespace get cleared
 this means that if we wanted to get rid of all but a select few vanilla shaders, we could do something like this:

 ```json